-Are you in search of the best adirondack wedding photographers?
+Are you in search of the best Adirondack wedding photographers?
 We are so grateful you have found us.
 We have photographed weddings in various parts of Adirondacks including, Inlet, Old Forge, Saranac Lake, Lake Placid and Wilmington.
-Getting married in a unique adirondack destination?
+Getting married in a unique Adirondack destination?
 We are always excited to explore new places we haven’t been to before and would love to hear more about your plans.
-Whether you’re planning an elopement on the top of Whiteface Mountain, or a small backyard wedding in Wilmington, we love to travel and would be honored to be the wedding photographers for your day.
+Whether you’re planning an elopement on the top of Whiteface Mountain, or a small backyard wedding in Wilmington, we love to travel and would be honored to be the Adirondack wedding photographers for your day.